ThanhTuan1695/Nodes/nubit/script/README.md

 ```
 # Run with new wallet.

 In case, you would like to run with new wallet.
 At step was asking for old wallet.
-Just hit `enter`. the script will be following all the step in official documentation.
+Just hit `enter`. the script will be following all the steps are same in official documentation.

 # Error during running.